 All students are required to enroll in this class, which covers the geography, history, political and social institutions and the art and architecture of France.
 This class first meets at the mandatory orientation session.

 In France, the course will continue with guided cultural excursions to theaters, museums and other places of interest that are integral components of this class, and therefore, attendance is required.
-A short written report on each visit is also required.
+Written assignments are required.

 All language classes will be taught by instructors at the Alliance Francaise, Bordeaux-Aquitaine.
 The Civilization and Culture of France class will be taught in English by the COD Program Directors/Faculty, who are available daily to counsel, supervise and assist students.